Fact Sheets And Graphics

 Various federal agencies are integral to R&D in the U.S. To learn more about each agency’s contributions, public-private partnerships, recent progress and the public’s opinion, see our fact sheets below.

 Research involving stem cells is an integral part of the U.S. biomedical research landscape, aiding the development of life-saving therapeutics, improving our understanding of human development and countless diseases, and establishing a new platform for revolutionary cell therapies.
 But what are stem cells and how do they work?
 How do stem cells differ from fetal tissue?
 Download this infographic to learn more.
-Learn more about stem cell research.
+You may also want to look at our timeline of U.S. stem cell policy through 2020.

 What is RNAi?
 How does it work?
 RNAi is a promising tool for disease intervention.
 Scientists have learned how to manipulate this naturally occurring process, designing synthetic interfering RNAs that can silence specific genes that cause disease.
 RNAi may be useful for treating cancer, autoimmune diseases, genetic disorders, and viral infections–potentially every human disease caused by abnormal gene activity can be targeted by RNAi.
 Download this infographic to learn more.